Close Menu

 4. Legumes

-Legumes like beans, lentils, and chickpeas are full of important nutrients like iron, folate, magnesium, and potassium.
-They are especially great for vegetarians who may need more iron in their diets.
-Eating legumes can help reduce inflammation in people with diabetes and lower the risk of heart disease for those with metabolic syndrome.
-They can also aid in weight loss due to their high fiber content.
-To get the most out of the iron in legumes, try eating them with foods high in vitamin C like tomatoes, leafy greens, or citrus fruits.
+Legumes, such as beans, lentils, and chickpeas, are packed with essential nutrients, including iron, folate, magnesium, and potassium.
+They are especially beneficial for vegetarians, who may need additional iron in their diets.
+Consuming legumes can help reduce inflammation in individuals with diabetes and lower the risk of heart disease for those with metabolic syndrome.
+Additionally, their high fibre content can aid in weight loss.
+To maximize the absorption of iron from legumes, try pairing them with foods rich in vitamin C, such as tomatoes, leafy greens, or citrus fruits.

 5. Pumpkin seeds